 LOW ACID DIET: PROMOTES WEIGHT LOSS

-Swapping animal products for plant-based foods may do more than just lower your grocery bill—it could help you lose weight and reduce inflammation.
-In a 16-week study, adults who followed a low-fat vegan diet lost an average of 13 pounds and saw a marked drop in their body’s acidity, while those on a Mediterranean diet did not lose weight.
+Switching out steak and cheese for lentils and leafy greens might do more than trim your grocery budget—it could actually help you shed pounds and calm inflammation.
+In a recent 16-week trial, adults who ditched animal products in favor of a low-fat vegan diet lost an average of 13 pounds and saw a noticeable drop in their body’s acidity.
+Meanwhile, folks on a Mediterranean diet didn’t lose any weight.

-Foods that can help lower dietary acid load and promote an alkaline environment include vegetables (especially leafy greens, broccoli, beets, asparagus, garlic, carrots, cabbage), fruits (such as berries, apples, cherries, apricots, cantaloupe), legumes (lentils, chickpeas, peas, beans, soy), and grains like quinoa and millet.
+Want to eat for a more alkaline, less acidic body?
+Load up on vegetables (especially greens, broccoli, beets, asparagus, garlic, carrots, and cabbage), fruits (like berries, apples, cherries, apricots, cantaloupe), legumes (lentils, chickpeas, peas, beans, soy), and grains such as quinoa and millet.

 Comments